 Course Delivery & Locations

-Aviation Australia delivers their courses on-campus either at their main campus in Brisbane, Australia or in conjunction with their training partners in Malaysia, Indonesia and Sri Lanka.
+Aviation Australia delivers their courses on-campus either at their main campus in Brisbane, Australia or in conjunction with their training partners in Malaysia or Sri Lanka.
 There are also practical and workshop components where the students will practice their skills and integrate theory and practical.
 Students will also receive access to DOTs the Online Training Portal.

 CAE & Aviation Australia

 The twining agreement allows Malaysian students to commence their initial training is conducted at CAE campus located near the Kuala Lumpur International Airport (KLIA) at Sepang, Selangor Malaysia before travelling to Aviation Australia to complete the remainder of their training.

 Asian Aviation Centre (AAC) & Aviation Australia